holadepo/docs/astro/hosted-dataplane.md

 - Your preferred cluster installation region.
 See the supported region lists for [AWS](resource-reference-aws.md#aws-region), [Azure](resource-reference-azure.md#supported-regions), and [GCP](resource-reference-gcp.md#gcp-region).
 - Optional.
 Your preferred worker instance type for your first cluster.
 See [AWS cluster configurations](resource-reference-aws.md#worker-node-types), [Azure cluster configurations](resource-reference-azure#worker-node-pools), and [GCP cluster configurations](resource-reference-gcp.md#worker-node-pools).
 - Optional.
 Your VPC peering requirements for [AWS](install-aws#vpc-peering-prerequisites-optional) and [GCP](install-gcp#vpc-peering-prerequisites-optional), or your VNet peering requirements for [Azure](install-azure#vnet-peering-prerequisites-optional).
-- The email address for your first Astro user.
+- The email address of your first Astro user.

 If you haven't provided this information to Astronomer support, contact your Astronomer representative.